KrunalPatel27/CodingQuestions/SumArrays/Readme.md.txt

 Answer: {1},{2}, {3}, {1,2}, {2,3}, {1,2,3} are all the possible sub arrays of array {1,2,3}.
 Now the sum is equal to 1+2+3+(1+2)+(2+3)+(1+2+3) = 20

+Solution: Given solution has runtime of n/2 = n.